Ƶ

 What should be included in a Notice of Intent?

-• Execution Block: Designated space for signatures, dates, and witness details if required by specific regulations.
+• Signature Block: Space for authorized signatures, dates, and witness details if required

 What's the difference between a Notice of Intent and a Letter of Intent?

-• Legal Status: A Notice of Intent is typically a formal regulatory or statutory document required by law, while a Letter of Intent generally serves as a preliminary business agreement or expression of business intentions.
+• Legal Status: A Notice of Intent is typically a formal regulatory requirement, while a Letter of Intent usually serves as a preliminary business agreement

-• Content Requirements: Notices of Intent must include specific statutory elements and meet regulatory requirements, while Letters of Intent typically have more flexible content requirements focused on commercial terms.
+• Required Content: Notices of Intent must include specific regulatory elements and citations, but Letters of Intent can be more flexible in structure

 Get our New Zealand-compliant Notice of Intent: